mithi/react-philosophies/README.md

 Needless to say, the more you add dependencies,the more code you ship to the browser.
 Ask yourself, are you actually using the features that makes a particular library great?

-1. Do you need `Redux`?
+1. Do you really need `Redux`?
 React is already a [state management library](https://kentcdodds.com/blog/application-state-management-with-react).

 2. Do you really need `Apollo client`?
 Apollo client has many awesome features, especially when it comes to micromanaging manual normalization.
 However, it significantly increases your bundle size as well.
 Consider using a smaller library such as [react-query](https://react-query.tanstack.com/comparison) or [SWR](https://github.com/vercel/swr) (or none at all), if your application is only using features that is not unique to Apollo client.